RaphHaddad/blog/content/post/cyber-security-jargon-made-simple.md

 ## Authorisation

 Where authentication is the proof that a person is the one to whom they are claiming.
-Authorisation is the activity of a challenging system that that person is able to access a specific resource.
+Authorisation is the activity of a challenging system that a specific person is able to access a specific resource.

 When IT professionals talk about authorisation, they are typically referring to